elbriant/elbriant/README.md

 - 👋 Hi, I’m elbriant
 - 👀 I’m interested in creating things out of the box!
-- 🌱 I have skills im web development and game development
+- 🌱 I have skills in web development and game development
 - 📫 How to reach me: write an email! elbrianl14@gmail.com

 - My native languague is spanish, but also fluent in english!